Verify FF Beta ID: Unlock All, Astutech Server, and ban risks

 FF Beta vs official Free Fire Advance Server

 Many players confuse third-party “FF Beta” projects with the official Free Fire Advance Server.
 They are not the same.
 The Advance Server is a Garena testing program with limited access and official registration windows.
-Third-party beta/proxy servers are not official Garena environments.
+Systems such as Astutech Server, Astute Beta and Unlock FF Beta appear as third-party projects without official authorization.

 | Type | Provider | Purpose | Risk |